cnr-ibba/pyUSIrest/docs/usage.rst

 If you got a :py:exc:`ConnectionError` exception during last command, you need to add a profile to your domain as described in :ref:`add profile to domain <add_profile_to_domain>`.

-Add samples to a submission
+Add Samples to a Submission
 +++++++++++++++++++++++++++

 In order to add sample to a submission, define a :py:class:`dict` for sample data,